FernandoBasso/devnotes/content/Exercism/JavaScript/Vehicle Purchase Exercism Solution in JavaScript.md

   - exercism
   - javascript
   - dsa
-description: Notes and solutions for the Vehicle Purchase Exercism challenge in Python
+description: Notes and solutions for the Vehicle Purchase Exercism challenge in JavaScript
 ---

 ## Intro